School of Modern Diplomacy 2025

 Deadline for Applications and Selection Process

-Applications are accepted on a rolling, first-come-first-served basis until 23:59 on 13 September.
-When the capped number of participant positions is filled, no more applications will be accepted, however strong applications after the cut-off has been reached will be placed on a waiting list and contacted should positions open.
+Applications are accepted on a rolling, first-come-first-served basis until 23:59 on 21st of September.
+When the capped number of participant positions is filled, no more applications will be accepted, however, strong applications received after the cut-off has been reached will be placed on a waiting list and contacted should positions open.

-The target audience for the School of Modern Diplomacy is primarily those in the diplomatic service or with aspirations to do so, academics and policymakers.
+The target audience for the School of Modern Diplomacy is primarily those in the diplomatic service or with aspirations to do so, academics and policymakers, as well as those from NGOs and International Organizations.

 Applicants must hold at least a master's degree.
 There is no time limit as to when the degree was obtained.